 Romania is located at the crossroads of Central, Eastern, and South-eastern Europe and its borders are the Black Sea, Bulgaria, Serbia, Hungary, Ukraine and Moldova.
 Since 2007, Romania is part of the European Union (EU), with over 19 million people living here.
 Of those, about 1.9 million live in Bucharest, its capital and largest city.
 Other important cities are Cluj-Napoca, Timisoara, Iasi, Constanta and Brasov.

 Higher education is ensured through universities, academies, and post-university studies schools.
 In Romania, there are more than one hundred public and private accredited higher education institutions.
-More than half a million students are in public institutions, of which three quarters of them are enroled in bachelor programmes, and about 20% at the master level.
+More than half a million students are in public institutions, of which three-quarters of them are enrolled in bachelor programmes, and about 20% at the master level.

 As in many Eastern European countries, many Romanian higher education institutions are specialised in particular subjects.
 However, there are also larger comprehensive universities.

 Romania follows the Bologna scheme, so most of its tertiary level education is made of three cycles: at first a three-year bachelor degree, followed by a two-year master degree, and a three-year doctoral degree (PhD).
 Nevertheless, some programmes take longer to complete, for example those in engineering fields (four-year programmes), or some combine bachelor and master degrees into an integrated six-year programme (e.g. in medicine and architecture).
 The academic year in Romania starts in early October.

 For more information about the entire education system in Romania, click here.